christophstrasen/WorldObserver/docs_internal/logbook.md

   - Encouraged advanced/custom streams that lack a natural stable ID to reuse `nextObservationId` as `idSelector` when calling `LQR.Schema.wrap`, so they inherit the same per-observation ID guarantees used by WorldObserver’s own facts.

 - Clarified fact-layer probe behavior and single-player focus:
-  - Captured the `nearPlayers_closeRing` probe sketch for squares and noted that `ctx.players:nearby()` is future-proofing; in the Build 42 MVP it effectively yields at most one player due to single-player / server-side focus.
+- Captured the `squares_near_closeRing` probe sketch for squares and noted that `ctx.players:nearby()` is future-proofing; in the Build 42 MVP it effectively yields at most one player due to single-player / server-side focus.

 - Tightened naming and documentation consistency:
   - Switched consistently to `ObservationStream` (singular) as the type name, with “ObservationStreams” used only in prose.